nhtsai/notes/_posts/2021-09-05-system-design.md

 ### Clones
-* Load balancers evenly distribute user requests to public web servers.
+* Load balancers evenly distribute user requests to public web servers for processing.
-* **Rule #1**: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.
+    * Every server contains exactly the same codebase and *does not store any user-related data*, like sessions or profile pictures, on local disc or memory.
 * Sessions need to stored in a centralized data store that is accessible by all application servers.
+    * This way the user session can be maintained if a different application server handles the user's requests.
+    * E.g. Keeps a user's shopping cart data the same if multiple servers handle the same user
 * The data store can be an external database or an external persistent cache (e.g. Redis), which will have better performance than an external database.
-    * External means data store is somewhere in or near the data center of application servers, does not reside on application servers themselves.
+    * **External** means data store is somewhere in or near the data center of application servers, does not reside on application servers themselves.
-* Deployment ensures that a code change is sent to all servers without an outdated server still serving old code.
+* **Deployment** ensures that a code change is sent to all servers without an outdated server still serving old code.
-* Clones are instances of an machine image based upon a "super-clone" that is created from one of your servers.
+* **Clones** are instances of an machine image based upon a "super-clone" that is created from one of your servers.
     * Just do an initial deployment of your latest code to a new clone and everything is ready.

 ### Databases
 * Using cloning, you can now horizontally scale across multiple servers to handle lots of requests.
 * But one day, your application slows and breaks due to the MySQL database.
-* Path 1: Keep MySQL
+* Approach 1: Keep MySQL
     * Apply active-passive replication strategy on the database.
     * Upgrade server components like RAM.
     * Consider sharding, denormalization, SQL tuning, etc.
     * Eventually the upkeep will become too expensive.
-* Path 2: NoSQL
+* Approach 2: Transition to NoSQL
     * Denormalize right from the beginning.
     * Remove joins from any database query.
-    * Use MySQL as a NoSQL database or switch to MongoDB.
+    * Use MySQL as a NoSQL database or switch to a NoSQL database like MongoDB.
     * If database requests still get too slow, consider a cache.

 ### Cache
-* An in-memory cache (e.g. Memcached, Redis) is a simple key-value store that resides between the application and data storage.
+* An in-memory **cache** (e.g. Memcached, Redis) is a simple key-value store that resides between the application and data storage.
 * The application should try to read from the cache first before hitting the database because the cache is lightning fast.
-    * The cache holds every dataset in RAM and handles requests as fast as possible.
+    * The cache holds every dataset in *memory* (RAM) and handles requests as fast as possible, compared to *disk* data storage where I/O of reading/writing data is much slower.
-* Cached Database Queries
+* Approach 1: Cached Database Queries
-    * Whenevery a query on the database is run, store the result dataset in a cache.
+    * Whenever a query on the database is run, store the result dataset in a cache.
     * Use a hashed version of query as cache key.
     * Expiration is a large issue.
+        * How do we decide what cached results to evict from the cache?
-        * All cached results that include piece a data needed to be deleted when that piece of data changes.
+        * When data is updated, all cached results calculated from that data are outdated and need to be deleted.
-* Cached Objects
+* Approach 2: Cached Objects
     * See the data as an object or class.
         * Let the class assemble the dataset from the database.
         * Store the complete instance of the class or assembled dataset into the cache.
-    * Rather than storing results of multiple queries, we can aggregate the results as data for a class instance and store the instance in the cache.
+    * Rather than storing results of multiple queries, we can *aggregate the results as data for a class instance* and store the instance in the cache.
     * If this ID is not present in the cache, load the data from DB, translate it and return to the client.
-You can cache this result by translating this data again, into the rawdata your cache has, and put it into the cache.
+        * You can cache this result by translating this data into the raw data your cache has, and put it into the cache.
         * This makes it easy to delete the object when a piece of data changes.
         * This makes asynchronous processing possible.
             * Servers query the database to assemble the data in the class.
             * The application just serves the latest cached object and never touches the database.
-    * Example Objects: user sessions, fully rendered blog articles, activity streams, user-friend relationships
+    * *Example*: Let objects be user sessions, fully rendered blog articles, activity streams, user-friend relationships
         * The blog object has multiple methods that query the database for data.
         * Instead of caching the result of these separate database calls, cache the entire blog object.
         * When something changes, the blog object queries the database for updated data.